|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 This Hellcat was repaired and operated from Yokosuka Airfield with Japanese markings including Hinomaru (rising sun) was applied with tail number ヨ-801 (Yokosuka Kōkūtai).
 At the end of the war abandoned at Yokosuka Airfield on the belly, likely after a force landing.
 Afterwards, it was partially stripped for parts with the propeller and engine cowling removed.
 The fabric surfaces and canopy were also missing.

-During September 1945, the wreckage was found by U. S. forces and photographed.
+During early September 1945, the wreckage was found by U. S. forces and photographed.
 Afterwards, moved and more parts were removed.
 Ultimate fate unknown, likely scrapped or otherwise disappeared.